Inference

 Temperature and token sampling

 Temperature works together with top-p (nucleus) sampling and top-k sampling.
-A common production setting is temperature=0.2 with top-p=0.95 for general tasks, providing slight output variation while avoiding degenerate low-probability tokens.
+A common production configuration is temperature=0.2 with top-p=0.95 for general tasks, providing slight output variation while avoiding degenerate low-probability tokens.
 Some models also support min-p sampling as an alternative constraint.

 Temperature does not determine quality